 My Experience – While patients typically did not stay too long, there were a handful of patients who were experiencing homelessness and would stay longer than necessary at the hospital because they did not have anywhere else to go.
-This was something that really bothered me and opened my eyes to some of the issues in society that our veterans are facing.
-Without getting too political, it just seems wrong to me that someone who served our country can be experiencing homelessness in the United States.
-We should be treating our veterans better than that.
+This was something that really bothered me and opened my eyes to some of the issues in society that individuals face.

 On another note, one thing about this setting that I thought was really cool was that my supervisor was able to continue care for patients longer than an OT would typically be able to in an average hospital.
 At this particular setting, insurance works a little bit differently, so the OT is able to continue trying to work on skills if she thinks improvement is possible.
 For example, we had one patient who would have been cut off from OT services a long time ago due to insurance, but she was still working with him to try to see some improvement in function.
 I thought this was really cool and allows the therapists to treat as many patients as they see fit for as long as they need.
 It didn’t mean that every single patient received OT, but that those who needed it could receive it longer than they probably would in another hospital.